CONABIO/antares3/docs/setup_cluster.rst

 .. code-block:: bash

+	# Start dask-scheduler on master node.
+The file scheduler.json will be created on $mount_point (shared_volume) of EFS
 	qsub -b y -l h=$HOSTNAME dask-scheduler --scheduler-file $mount_point/scheduler.json

 If your group of autoscaling has 3 nodes, then execute: